AlexMercedCoder/tutorialblog/content/blog/2021/12/masonite_python_authentication_one_to_many/index.md

 }
 ```

-By default it will use session cookies but can easily be switched to JWT tokens by changing the driver property above to "jwt", either is fine.
+By default it will use session cookies but can easily be switched to JWT tokens by changing the driver property above to "jwt", either is fine (JWT ideal for APIs).

 ## Creating Auth Routes